 Courses take place in fall, spring, and summer semesters over the course of three years.
 It is anticipated that students will complete the program as a cohort.

-Courses and workshops will be held at our Washington Square campus and are conveniently scheduled on Wednesday evenings during the fall and spring semesters, and on Monday and Wednesday evenings during a compressed summer session.
-All courses will be a hybrid of in-person and online.
+Courses and workshops will be held in-person at our Washington Square campus and are conveniently scheduled on Wednesday evenings during the fall and spring semesters, and on Monday and Wednesday evenings during a compressed summer session.

 No, the requirement for graduation involves the development of a portfolio consisting of two publishable papers and presentation at a professional conference.
 Students work with a committee consisting of an advisor and two other faculty members who guide them in the development of the portfolio.
 The capstone course provides the opportunity for students to present and defend their work to their committee, as well as to other faculty members and students.